Do I Need a Home Warranty?

 If you already own a home, a warranty is there to provide peace of mind.
 Most of the time, your appliances will probably stay in good running order – especially if you follow the repair and maintenance advice contained in this blog.

 However, in the event that, say, your refrigerator breaks down and has to be replaced, you could be looking at purchasing a new appliance for well over $1,000.
-If you had an active TotalProtect® Plan, which can cost as little as $18.95 per month, you would have nothing to worry about – TotalProtect would cover the cost of replacing the refrigerator.
+If you had an active TotalProtect® Plan, you would have peace of mind since TotalProtect would likely cover the cost of replacing the refrigerator.1

 How does the claims process work?